cappsool/cappsoolSDK/README.md

     </dict>
 ```

-5. In <your>AppDelegate.m, add the bold lines:
+5. In <your>AppDelegate.m, add this line:

 ```
 #import <CappsoolLiteSDK/CappsoolLiteSDK.h>